-Please know that student success is dependent on students BEing present in every class, every day!
+Please know that student success is dependent on students attending/BEing present in every class, every day!

-Parents/guardians have the legal responsibility to ensure that their child is fully participating in virtual and in-person school by monitoring their progress and time spent on daily course work.
-When a student is unable to participate in daily instruction, parent notes/doctor notes should be submitted.
-All virtual students are held to the same attendance policies/guidelines as students who are in traditional schools.
+Parents/guardians have the legal responsibility to ensure that their child is fully participating in school by monitoring their progress and time spent on daily course work.
+When a student is unable to participate in daily instruction, parent notes/doctor notes should be submitted to the office.
 See Knox County Board of Education Attendance Policy (J-120) regarding absence documentation.